 Most courses published in the quarterly CSUSB Schedule of Classes are available to you through the Open University program if space is available; however, you must have completed the necessary prerequisites, if applicable, and receive the consent of the instructor.
 Refer to the University Bulletin for identification of prerequisites.

-The College of Extended Learning does not maintain waiting lists.
+The College of Extended and Global Education does not maintain waiting lists.
 Please check with the department responsible for the course for further information.

 Permanent records are kept in the CSUSB Records, Registration & Evaluation office.
 You may obtain a copy of your transcript from that office for a nominal fee.
 Unofficial grade mailers are available upon request.